Prostate Cancer: Symptoms, Types, Stages, Causes, Medicines & Treatments

 • In the year 2016, approximately 180,890 new cases of prostate cancer are expected to emerge in the United States alone.

 According to American Cancer Society, the risk of getting prostate cancer is about one in every seven males.
-About one in 39 males diagnosed with prostate cancer is likely to die from the disease.
+About one in 39 males diagnosed with the disease is likely to die from it.
 That said, in the United States, approximately 2.9 million patients diagnosed with prostate cancer are still alive.

 Most men who develop prostate cancer are above the age of 65 years, according to the Centers for Disease Control and Prevention (CDC).
-Prostate cancer is the fifth most common reason for deaths related to cancer among the male population globally.
+It is the fifth most common reason for deaths related to cancer among the male population globally.

 What are the Types of Prostate Cancer?